karenlo08/Face-Detector-Smart-Lock/README.md

-# Face Detector Smart Lock
+# Face Detector Smart Lock with Raspberry PI and OpenCV

 ## Table of contents
 - [Inspiration](#inspiration)